DFFlanders/CloudAppHack/sponsorship_czar_checklist.md

 Your objectives as the "sponsorship czar" (if you so choose to accept them...[1]):
  * Help create the hype and overall theme of the event which sponsors will want to sponsor, what is the theme of the event which will bring the community together?!
+ * Forecast potenitial expenses, distribute them accordingly in terms of venue, infrastructure, marketing, meals and prizes.
  * Oversee the judges, prizes and liaise with the OpenStack foundation to assure comliance with community guidelines.
  * Spend time with the sponsors so they understand the long term value of the community and why they want to participate in this event and the next events.